abdulawalarif/facebook_feed/README.md

 # Flutter dart project for integrating Facebook news feed.

-## AFlutter project where I have implemented Facebook feed UI CRUD with comments, reactions and so on.
+## A Flutter project where I have implemented Facebook feed UI CRUD with comments, reactions, and so on.

 ![Login and reaction](<one.gif>)

-This project is for integrating Facebook feed Graph API into your applications.
+This project is to integrate Facebook feed Graph API into your applications.
 This codebase is only for the UI, and there is no backend integration.
 The features are the following:

 * Authenticating: User login/registrations/ forgot passwords (Password recovery).
 * Creating posts with different backgrounds and image posting.